The market place was vast

 “”Don’t lie to me, old man!”

-gripping his spear with hands across his chest.
-He slammed it into the
+He rushed forward, gripping his spear with hands across his chest.
+He slammed

-him out.
+I merely knocked him out.
 He will live.
-Let the old gilak show us what he must.”
+Let the old gilak show us what

-the building.
+They entered the building.
 Inside they found themselves in a long room.